In this Rust quickstart we will learn how to:

 Sync (Embedded Replicas only)

-When using embedded replicas you should call sync() on the database type to sync your local database with the primary database, unless you are using periodic_sync (though there is no issue with calling sync with periodic_sync enabled):
+When using embedded replicas you should call sync() on the database type to sync your local database with the primary database:

 db.sync().await.unwrap();